ARaminco/google-material-design-lite-rtl/README.md

 # google-material-design-lite-rtl

-> This project will be updated until MDL adds RTL support to thier next major release.
+> This project will be updated until MDL adds RTL support to their next major release.

 ## Getting Started
-To get started, download latest release and include these files ( found under `mdl` folder ) inside your `<html>`.
+To get started, download latest release and include these files ( under `mdl` folder ) inside your `<html>`.

 ```html
 <!-- Original MDL -->